grenaud/gargammel/README.md

    src/microbial_fetcher/retrieveFromMetabit all_taxa.tsv anonymous@server.net

 This will download the necessary files from NCBI to create a database suitable for gargammel to simulate microbial species in the exampleBacteriaDB/fasta and run samtools faidx on each file.
 You need standard UNIX utilities such as awk/sed/python/curl/wget/gzip to be installed as well as samtools.
 Please move the fasta/ directory produced (exampleBacteriaDB/fasta in the example above) to the input/bact/.
 The file named "exampleBacteriaDB/fastafasta/list" is the list of bacterial species along with their abundance.
-Another file, "exampleBacteriaDB/Microbial_ID.log" details the strain/ID and ftp link used.
+Another file, "exampleBacteriaDB/Microbial_ID.log" details the strain/ID and ftp link used. retrieveFromMetabit uses GNU parallel (see O. Tange (2011): GNU Parallel - The Command-Line Power Tool, ;login: The USENIX Magazine, February 2011:42-47.), please make sure that it is installed.

 If you want to use a uniform probability instead of a weighted list, go to "input/bact" and type (if fasta files end with .fa):